akrly/markdown-cv/index.md

 `2020`

-- [**Minta**](https://worth-partnership.ec.europa.eu/projects/minta_en), Facilitator and manufacturing partner

-Collaborated with Berlin-based textile designer Orsolya Orbán to develop new surfaces and structural designs for architecture and interior design using the art of weaving.
+- [MINTA](https://worth-partnership.ec.europa.eu/projects/minta_en) - **Facilitator and manufacturing partner** - Collaborated with Berlin-based textile designer Orsolya Orbán to develop new surfaces and structural designs for architecture and interior design using the art of weaving.
 The year-long collaboration resulted in the creation of a unique and innovative system.
 An art installation was exhibited online part of the Milan Design week in 2021 and the Museum of Ethnography, Budapest in 2022.

 `2019`

-- **Porond**, prototype developer

-Collaboration with Csilla Horváth contemporary artist.
+- POROND - **Prototype developer** - Collaboration with Csilla Horváth contemporary artist.
 She created an interactive sculpture based on a revolving circular stage, which was a common playground toy in our childhood.
 I developed a music player that detected if an audience member had the courage to climb up on the stage and played a pre-recorded applause.

 ## Awards